phatcao1993/Credit_card_laucnhing_project/readme.md

-# Creating a README.md file content for the project and saving it

-readme_content = """
-# Credit Card Launch Strategy for Atliquo Bank

 ## Overview
 This project focuses on helping **Atliquo Bank**, a new entrant in India’s banking sector, strategize the launch of their credit card in a competitive market dominated by established players like Axis Bank, ICICI Bank, and HDFC Bank.
 The project leverages **data science** and **financial analytics** to identify target customer segments, optimize credit card features, and validate strategies through A/B testing.